-Based on positive experience with numerous commercial deliveries of unrooted cuttings and bare-rooted, substrate-free products in the AutoStix-strip of Visser Horti Systems to customers in North America, Selecta one now goes one step ahead with an innovative development for the European market.
-Selecta one cuttings are sticked and rooted in a mulitmedia strip in the South.
+Based on positive experience with numerous commercial deliveries of unrooted cuttings and bare-rooted, substrate-free products in the Autostix Strip by Visser Horti Systems to customers in North America, Selecta one now goes one step ahead with an innovative development for the European market.
+Selecta one cuttings are sticked and rooted in a Autostix Media Strip (AMS) in the South.

 Selecta one will present this innovation on the IPM in Essen from 22 to 25 January 2019 on stand 2D21 in hall 2.

 „ROCS® is a forward-looking technology in young plant production and processing.
 ROCS® will change the green industry and offers significant advantages for the whole supply chain from the breeder and producer of young plants to our customers in view of flexibility, effective workload and plant quality.
 Our know-how in young plant production and Visser‘s latest technologies in production machines combine two decisive success factors“, so Stefan Reiner, head of product development at Selecta one.

 Press Release: Selecta one and Visser Horti Systems presenting a new young plant technology on the IPM 2019 (PDF)